NotAShelf/notashelf.dev/README.md

 ## Building

-The defaut dev shell provides everything you need to build the site; `nodejs` and `pnpm`.
+The default dev shell provides everything you need to build the site; `nodejs` and `pnpm`.
 Use Direnv for your own sanity, and run `pnpm run build` to produce a static site.
-You may serve it locally with `pnpm run dev`, or via Nginx using the production build.
+You may serve it locally with `pnpm run dev`, or via NGINX using the production build.

 Alternatively there is a Nix package provided as `build-site`, which can be